 The second approach to Create a Talend Global Context Group

-First, right-click on the Db Connections and choose the Create connection from the context menu.
+First, right-click on the Db Connections and choose to Create a connection from the context menu.
 We already explained all the options in Connect Talend to SQL Server article so, please refer to the same.

-Within the second page, we are filling all the details required to connect with AdventureWorksDW 2014.
+Within the second page, we are filling in all the details required to connect with AdventureWorksDW 2014.